MicrosoftDocs/fabric-docs/docs/data-factory/how-to-access-on-premises-data.md

 ## Using on-premises data in a pipeline

-Fabric pipelines can leverage on-premises data gateway for on-premises data access and data movement.
-Although Fabric pipeline currently does not offer support for on-premises data sources directly, you can implement a workaround by initially transferring the data to cloud storage using a Dataflow Gen2 as described in this article, and then accessing the cloud storage from the pipeline to work with the data.
+Fabric pipelines can use on-premises data gateway for on-premises data access and data movement.
+Although Fabric pipeline currently doesn't offer support for on-premises data sources directly, you can implement a workaround by initially transferring the data to cloud storage using a Dataflow Gen2 as described in this article, and then accessing the cloud storage from the pipeline to work with the data.

 ## Related content